 -You could also make sure if the device has a TPM 2.0 by opening the Device Manager as shown below

 After we checked if TPM 2.0 was available, we uploaded the device hash into Intune and waited for it to be assigned.
 After the deployment profile was assigned, we reinstalled the device with the latest Windows build available to be sure everything works.

 No problems were encountered with the whole bunch of devices.
 The devices were all the same, at least that’s what we thought.
 After the first 10 devices, on the next one, we started encountering some weird issues.

-After pressing the Windows logo key 5 times and starting the white glove deployment, within a few seconds it failed.
+After pressing the Windows logo key 5 times and starting the pre-provisioning deployment, within a few seconds it failed.
 At the first ESP step: Securing hardware we received the error: 0x81039024 and the famous autopilot red error screen appeared.

 The first thing we did, we try to google it.
 But not a lot of results at that time I can tell you.
 Luckily there are a lot of troubleshooting tools available to get some more information.

-So we pressed shift + F10 and opened PowerShell and the event logs to start troubleshooting.
+So we pressed Shift + F10 and opened PowerShell to take a look at the event logs to start some troubleshooting.
 The first place to look when the first step fails will be the Microsoft-Windows-ModernDeployment-diagnostics-Provider event log.

 As shown above, it’s obvious what the problem is.
 The TPM is not configured for hardware TPM attestation.

 Microsoft uses the Microsoft Platform Crypto Provider Key Storage Provider (KSP) to support the protection of the user’s private key by a TPM.
 This protection is done by using the ability of the entity requesting a certificate to cryptographically prove to a CA that the RSA Key in the certificate request is protected by a TPM.